Read on for the main arguments of the Fantasy Sports controversy and a recap on the current status of Fantasy sports betting in the USA.

 The Definition of Gambling

 Despite the controversy, Fantasy Sports leagues are currently completely legal in the US.
-Considered as a game of skill, playable both for free and for money, and having earned the backing of major sports leagues which are opposed to sports betting, fantasy sports are legal and open to players from the USA.
+Considered as a game of skill, playable both with or without money, and having earned the backing of major sports leagues which are opposed to sports betting, fantasy sports are legal and open to players from the USA.

 The main platforms and their key featured are listed below.
 All of these are open to US players and offer games on a daily basis:

 These platforms have proven their worth in the realm of fantasy sports.
-Tried and tested by millions of Americans, their reputation for quality of service and playing options precedes them.
-Draft Kings and Fan Duel emerge as top contenders in this realm, with a large choice of gaming options and of sports to play in (NBA, NFL, NHL, MLB and major college sports).
+Tried and tested by millions of Americans, their reputation for the quality of service and playing options precedes them.